-- Using a good quality cleaning spray, spray in the bath, shower, sink and also bleach the toilet.
-Leave this to work its magic before rinsing away with the shower head and scrubbing (15-20 minutes should be enough).
+- Using a good quality cleaning spray, spray in the bath, shower, and sink.
+Also pour bleach inside the bowl of the toilet, then leave the spray and bleach to work its magic for 10+ minutes.

 - In the meantime, spray and clean any remaining surfaces such as cabinets, tiles and mirrors (we recommend using a microfibre cloth on mirrored surfaces).